 A few minutes later — and — ta da!
 All the peeling was gone.
 And what was left was soft lips that felt as smooth as a baby’s skin.
 Really!

 And one very happy momma.
 It may sound silly, but I feel a little self-conscious when my lips are peeling.
 Anyone else feel that way?

 Anyway, while I am sure my Homemade Sugar Scrub would work on your lips, this nourishing recipe is something special.

-I got this idea from a blog of a former friend--but her blog is defunct now, so I had to remover her link from this post.
+I got this idea from a blog of a former friend–but her blog is sadly gone now.

 First of all, the ingredients in this DIY Lip Scrub are clean.

 In other lip scrubs on the market, I saw ingredients like: